Anteater: Interactive Visualization of Program Execution Values in Context: 's Visualization Design

 \subsubsection{Generalized Context Tree}

-The generalized context tree, shown on the right side of Fig.\ \ref{fig:fibOverview}-A and in Fig.\ \ref{fig:fibOverview}-B, provides an overview of the execution structure.
+The generalized context tree (GCT), shown on the right side of Fig.\ \ref{fig:fibOverview}-A and in Fig.\ \ref{fig:fibOverview}-B, provides an overview of the execution structure.
 The visualization has its origins in flame graphs and icicle plots.
-We chose this type of visualization because it is well known for visualizing traces and well understood.
+We chose this type of visualization because it is well known and understood for visualizing traces.
 In our setting, each rectangular block in the plot represents one of three things: a function call, a loop, or a variable assignment.
-The icicle plot shows the hierarchy so that for a given block, everything that is within its bounds below it, is a child.
+The icicle plot shows the hierarchy so that, for a given block, everything that is within that blocks bounds below it, is a child which means it executed within the code of the parent block (i.e. in that call or loop iteration).
 For example, in Fig.\ \ref{fig:fibOverview}-A, the block in the second row labeled ``10: val = $\dots$'' is the initial call into the Fibonacci function and everything below that happens within that call.
-The generalized context tree can be used to determine which functions executed and when, fulfilling T2.
+The generalized context tree can be used to determine which functions executed and when, fulfilling T2 (identify which functions are called at runtime).

-As we move from left to right in the plot, we are increasing in time; everything to the left of a block was executed before that block.
+As we move from left to right in the plot, we are increasing in time; everything to the left of a block was fully executed before that block.
 This allows users to easily read the visualization and understand when blocks are executed relative to other blocks.

-In the generalized context tree, a single variable is highlighted, selected by the user (in the upper right corner of Fig.\ \ref{fig:fibOverview}-A).
-When users select a variable, all blocks in the tree corresponding to the variable (which reside at the leaf level) are colored by the value of that instance.
+The GCT highlights a single variable corresponding to the variable on the x-axis of the plot.
+When the user assigns a variable to the x-axis, the GCT colors all blocks in the tree corresponding to that variable (which reside at the leaf level) by the value of the corresponding instance.
 Positive values range from white (low) to purple (high), while negative values range from white (least negative) to orange (most negative).
 In Fig.\ \ref{fig:fibOverview}-A, \oursystem{} colors the leaf nodes representing the variable "val" with varying shades of purple.
 Deeper leaves are shaded much lighter, which indicates small values at those instances; this corresponds to the deepest Fibonacci calls returning the smallest values.
 Coloring blocks in this way shows the behavior of values in the context of the whole execution.
-Every other variable or expression that appears in the trace still appears in the generalized context tree; \oursystem{} colors them gray.
+Every other variable or expression that appears in the trace still appears in the generalized context tree but \oursystem{} colors them gray to keep focus on the selected variable.